 Soon after, the HHS Open Innovation Program was established out of the HHS Office of Assistant Secretary for Administration (ASA) and Office of the Chief Technology Officer (CTO), providing guidance to HHS Agencies on use of the authority.

-Since 2011, 140+ challenges, $34 million in cash prizes, and over 9,000 innovators have participated across the U.S. Current and past challenges can be found on Challenge.gov.
+Since 2011, over 170 challenges, $35 million in cash prizes and over 9,000 innovators have participated in prize and challenge competitions across the U.S. Current and past challenges can be found on Challenge.gov

 Each year, HHS and the White House publish a report on its use of challenges.
-These reports offer quantitative and qualitative reports on what the challenges have achieved.
+These reports offer insights on what open innovation challenges have achieved.